-Tech in the World seeks to provide a global, hands-on experience for top computer science students to learn about opportunities to apply their technical expertise to solve critical issues in the developing world in order to develop tomorrow’s leaders in technology.
+Tech in the World seeks to develop tomorrow's leaders in social impact technology by providing a global, hands-on experience for top computer science students who are interested in applying their technical expertise to solve critical issues in the developing world.

-Tech in the World intends to become a premier fellowship program, providing a overseas immersive program for top computer science students to have the experience of applying technical skills to global health and development problems
+Tech in the World intends to become a premier fellowship program, providing an immersive, overseas experience for top computer science students to apply their technical skills to global health and development problems.

-For our fellows, we hope to create a transformative experience that provides leadership development, personal growth, and a broad, global perspective of health and technology.
+For our fellows: We seek to create a transformative experience that provides leadership development, personal growth, and a broad, global perspective of health and technology.

-For the world: We hope to increase the flow of software talent into global health and global development, and we hope to develop the next generation of leaders in technology for the world.
+For the world: We seek to increase the flow of software talent into global health and global development, and we hope to develop the next generation of leaders in social impact technology for the world.

 We believe that technology has enormous potential to improve lives and better the world in global health and development.
 The past few years have seen an enormous surge in software for global development, especially in the fields of mHealth and information and communication technologies (ICT).
 However, there has been an insufficient flow of software talent into the field of global health.